LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

    * while in hotspot mode.
  - If **Auto Pwr-Off** function is enabled, the battery information (*percentage or voltage*) will be displayed in **bold font**.
  - If [**APO with RF**](#apo-with-rf) is enabled, the timer will also get reset if a valid signal is received.
- - Technically; the APO function uses the same low power functionality as Suspend mode, so the radio will continue to consume about 16mA when in Auto Power Off, we are currently trying to reduce this current, but because the firmware can't completely cut off power to all the radio hardware, it will never be possible to completely turn off the radio in the same way as the volumne / power knob does.
+ - Technically; the APO function uses the same low power functionality as Suspend mode, so the radio will continue to consume about 16mA when in Auto Power Off, we are currently trying to reduce this current, but because the firmware can't completely cut off power to all the radio hardware, it will never be possible to completely turn off the radio in the same way as the volume / power knob does.

 #### APO with RF<!-- linebreak -->